511234/auto-send-whatsapp/readme.md

 My gooooood🐷 friend wants to programmatically send Whatsapp to a bunch of people.
 He tried VBA but faced many constraints.
 I turn to Python for breakthrough. :D

+# Description
+Using Python, read contact info from Google Sheet and send custom Whatsapp messages to recipients through Whatsapp Web.

 ## Pre-requisites:
 1. Login Whatsapp onto your default browser
 2. Prepare a Google Sheet with privacy set as public and have a column for phone